Lillard drops 51 as Trail Blazers top 76ers; Embiid injured

 76ers: Horford was issued a technical foul in the third quarter.
 He scored 15 points. … Burks scored 15 points in the fourth quarter.

-Trail Blazers: Lillard scored a basket in the first quarter when he drove to the hoop and his pass bounced off Philadelphia’s Tobias Harris, off the backboard and into the basket. … Carmelo Anthony scored 20 points.
+Trail Blazers: Lillard scored a basket in the first quarter when he drove to the hoop and his pass bounced off Philadelphia’s Tobias Harris, off the backboard and into the basket. … Carmelo Anthony scored 20 points and moved into 15th place on the NBA’s career scoring list.

 UP NEXT